manoj79k/docker-poc/README11.md

 ADDED the docker command

-1)build the docker using gradle
+1) Build the docker using gradle

 sudo ./gradlew build docker

-2)Show the docker image in docker register
+2)Show the docker image in docker registery

 sudo docker images